RBiswa787/CloudHealth/README.md

-# HEALTHCONNECT - REMOTE HEALTHCARE
+# MediConnect - REMOTE HEALTHCARE

 A robust and scalable remote health care platform utilizing a microservices architecture using React.js, Node.js, and MongoDB.
 Containerized using Docker.
 Deployed to AWS EC2 instance.
 Integrated AWS API Gateway as a reverse proxy to enhance security and manage incoming requests.